 We started our two-week trip to Peru along the Pacific Coast.
 The country welcomed us with excellent seafood, a shower of bird poop and a private jet ride.

-We flew into Lima at the end of June, which meant Peruvian winter.
+Flying into Lima at the end of June implies Peruvian winter.
 This time of year, the capital is covered in a persistent blanket of fog.
 It gets up to the point where the fog has a name: La Garuá will make your stop in Lima a brief one.

 Ica & Huacachina

 Back on the mainland we jumped on the bus to Huacachina, a small desert oasis.
 Huacachina is very touristy, even by Peruvian standards.
-What draws people in is a buggy and sandboarding adventure in the sand dunes surrounding the village.
-Our stay at the Banana Adventure Hostel came with a free tour of such.
-If you go for the afternoon tour, you get a beautiful sunset in the dunes on top if it.
+What draws people in are the sand dunes surrounding the village.
+Our stay at the Banana Adventure Hostel came with a free buggy and sandboarding adventure.
+If you go for the afternoon tour, you get a beautiful sunset in the dunes as a bonus.

 Pending our fun in the sand, we went on a pisco tour and tasting in El Catador.
 It didn’t come as a surprise that the distillery was packed with tourists, but the tasting was fun nonetheless.
 Pisco is a type of brandy distilled from grapes, and qualifies as Peru’s national spirit.

 Holiday or not, our alarms went off at 5:00 AM the following morning.
 This left us with enough time to climb the sand dunes surrounding Huacachina before sunrise.
 When sliding down on a sandboard the day before, the dunes had been much more cooperative.
 We found ourselves fighting the steep wall of sand, afraid we’d roll all the way down into the oasis.
 But the view at sunrise was completely worth it.